Allen Bestwick

 Allen Bestwick (born September 24, 1961) is an American sportscaster.
-Known for his work covering NASCAR for NBC and ESPN, he is one of the lead track announcers at the Indianapolis Motor Speedway along with Dave Calabro and was the lead broadcaster for the Superstar Racing Experience racing series.
-He is the lead play-by-play voice for University of Connecticut women's basketball telecasts for SNY.
+Known for his work covering NASCAR for NBC and ESPN, he is one of the lead track announcers at the Indianapolis Motor Speedway along with Dave Calabro.
+He formerly was the lead play-by-play voice for University of Connecticut women's basketball telecasts for SNY and the lead broadcaster for the Superstar Racing Experience.

 Early life and career

 Bestwick was born in Newport, Rhode Island.
 His broadcasting career began at the age of 15, when he did on-air work for his high school radio station in Coventry, Rhode Island.
 Bestwick began announcing auto racing at age 16, when he called the action at Seekonk Speedway, where his father raced.

 He then was hired by Charlie Roberts, founder of MotorNet in New Jersey, to be the radio network's Director of Affiliates and Associate Producer.

 In 1985, Bestwick joined Motor Racing Network (MRN) as a race reporter and eventually became co-lead announcer with Joe Moore and Barney Hall.
 While still employed at MRN, Bestwick took over for Ken Squier as TBS' lead NASCAR commentator for its abbreviated schedule.